 2. Income-Qualified 80% Service: Provide proof documents showing electric service for the project or applicant serves at least 80 percent of the project living space or residence of eligible Income-Qualified applicant.
 Examples of proof documents include incorporating records of institution serving eligible income-qualified residents, property records from the LA Assessor Office, etc.

-3. Energy Efficiency Plan: Provide a detailed list of energy efficiency measures (EEM) planned for the project site or applicant’s home which will reduce electrical consumption by a minimum of 15% from the customer’s historical annual electrical usage.
-Samples of accepted EEMs include replacing inefficient lighting, electrical appliances, HVAC units; improvements to the building envelope, attic and wall insulation, daylight measures, etc.
+3. Energy Efficiency Plan: Provide an energy audit and a detailed list of energy efficiency measures (EEM) planned for the project site or applicant’s home which will reduce electrical consumption by a minimum of 15% from the customer’s historical annual electrical usage.
+Samples of accepted EEMs include replacing inefficient lighting, electrical appliances, HVAC units; improvements to the building envelope, attic and wall insulation, daylight measures, etc. Visit PWPweb.com/SaveMoney for a full list of programs and services to help with your energy efficiency projects.

 REQUIRED AT THE "INCENTIVE PAYMENT REQUEST" STEP